mahesh-ambhore/ansible-test/README.md

 5) create docker user using and add to the sudo group
 -  “adduser docker”.
 - “usermod -aG sudo docker”.
-6)  execute “exit” command to exit from current container.
+6) edit Port from 22 to 2222 from "/etc/ssh/ssh_config"
+7) open new terminal window.
-7) execute “docker container inspect myubuntussh” to get the conatainer info and get “IPAddress” from command output.
+8) execute “docker container inspect myubuntussh” to get the conatainer info and get “IPAddress” from command output.
-8) execute “ ssh-copy-id docker@<IPAddress>” to communicate docker container using ssh.
+9) execute “ ssh-copy-id docker@ IPAddress ” to communicate docker container using ssh.
-9) Execute playbook using below command .
+10) Execute playbook using below command .
      - ansible-playbook -i hosts playbook.ym